 It has been another busy week adding content to the site.
-I was successful doing the exercises everyday except one.
-More importantly, things seem to be moving in the right direction and I'm gaining insight about what factors are causing my flat feet.
+I was successful doing flat feet exercises every day except one.
+More importantly, things seem to be moving in the right direction and I’m gaining insight into what factors are causing my flat feet.

 I’ve uploaded new progress photos that can be found here.
 There looks to be an arch forming in the right foot if you compare today’s picture from the one taken a few weeks ago.
 The change is slight but as I’ve mentioned before this process will likely take several months because of how long my feet have been this way, and the simple fact that the muscles of the foot will need time to build up strength.

 The arch index measurements were relatively unchanged from last week.
 The left measured at 1.08 and the right at 1.40.
 There isn’t a lot of data that would indicate what a good arch index measurement would be.
 For adults, I’ve seen the normal range noted as between 0.30 and 1.00.
 Both of my feet would clearly fall in the flat foot range, but especially the right.